ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 ```
 {: screen}

 For more information about creating virtual server instances from the CLI, see [Creating virtual server instances from the CLI](/docs/vpc?topic=vpc-creating-virtual-servers-cli).
-See the [VPC CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-referenc) for more information about the commands mentioned in this section for increasing boot volume size.
+For more information about the commands that are used for increasing boot volume size, see the [VPC CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-referenc)

 ### Increase capacity of an existing boot volume from the CLI
 {: #expand-existing-boot-vol-cli}